List of Kentucky supplemental roads and rural secondary highways (200–299): KY 244

 Kentucky Route 244 is a 3.654 mi rural secondary highway in eastern Greenup County.
-The highway begins at a four-legged K-shaped intersection in the city of Russell.
-The northwest–southeast straight leg of the intersection comprises US 23.
-The east leg of the intersection is the entrance to the Oakley C. Collins Memorial Bridge across the Ohio River to Ironton, Ohio.
-The northeast leg of the intersection is KY 244, which immediately crosses over the CSX rail line that follows the left bank of the river and passes through Russell on Belfonte Street.
+The highway begins at an intersection in the city of Russell.
+KY 244 spirals and curves left to cross US 23, then immediately crosses over the CSX rail line that follows the left bank of the river over the Russell Viaduct.
+KY 244 passes through Russell on Belfonte Street.
 Within the city's main street grid, the highway intersects Ferry Street, which heads west as KY 2543.
 At the north end of town, at the east end of the Russell Railroad Yard, KY 244 veers onto Vernon Street, which follows the left bank of the river.
 The highway continues into the city of Worthington along Prospect Street then turns onto Stewart Street.
 At the south end of Stewart Street, KY 244 passes through a 0.135 mi tunnel and then a 0.045 mi tunnel under the rail yard; the route enters the city of Raceland within the first tunnel.
 The highway exits the second tunnel onto Pond Run Road and reaches its terminus at KY 3105 (Greenup Avenue).
 Pond Run Road continues south from the intersection as KY 750, which intersects US 23.

+History

+KY 244 was routed to northwest routing over from US 23 to cross the CSX rail line.
+The intersection with US 23 was rebuilt in 2016 for the new Ironton-Russell Bridge.
+In 2021, KY 244 was rerouted with a new Russell Viaduct replacing the old Russell Viaduct.